isomerpages/nlb-curiocity/resource-room/vr-tours/_posts/2019-05-07-raffles-place.md

 <iframe width="100%" height="480px" src="https://poly.google.com/view/ef9-kN4w2yT/embed?chrome=min" frameborder="0" style="border:none;" allowvr="yes" allow="vr; xr; accelerometer; magnetometer; gyroscope; autoplay;" allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel="" ></iframe>

 As Singapore’s oldest commercial district, Raffles Place has witnessed some of the biggest changes on the island.
 Known as Commercial Square until 1858, Raffles Place was demarcated by Sir Stamford Raffles as a space for commercial activities in 1828.
-Since then, this piece of land has evolved from a swampland to the commercial heart of Singapore.
+Since then, this piece of land has evolved from a swampland to become the commercial heart of Singapore.

 View this VR tour on Raffles Place in [full screen](https://poly.google.com/u/1/view/ef9-kN4w2yT){:target="_blank"} or on your phone by scanning the QR code below.